Wrapped and Twisted Whorls in Corn

 Email address: rnielsen

-he curious phenomenon often referred to as the "twisted whorl syndrome" is showing up in some fields again this summer.
+he curious phenomenon often referred to as the "twisted whorl syndrome" is beginning to show up in some fields in recent days.
 This "problem" often occurs when young corn shifts quickly from weeks of slow development (cool, cloudy weather) to rapid development (warm, sunny weather).
-Earlier planted corn (mid-May this year) that is currently at leaf stage V4 or beyond has certainly experienced such a change in weather conditions in recent weeks.
+Earlier planted corn has certainly experienced such a change in weather conditions in recent weeks.
 The occurrence of the twisted whorl syndrome is not uncommon, but rarely affects a large number of fields in any given year or a large percentage of plants within a field.

 The typical growth stage when growers notice the twisted whorls is late V5 to early V6 (five to six visible leaf collars, approximately knee-high).
 The lowermost leaves are typically normal in appearance, although some may exhibit some crinkled (accordion-like) tissue near the base of the leaf blade.
 Beginning with the sixth or seventh leaf, the whorl is tightly wrapped and often bent over at right angles to the ground.